EdwardL89/gitfinish/README.md

 Or,<br/>

 1. Place the downloaded script file in a directory that is already included in your PATH Environment Variable on Windows.<br/>
-2. You may also create a new directory, place the script there, and add this new directory to your PATH ENvironment Variable.<br/>
+2. You may also create a new directory, place the script there, and add this new directory to your PATH Environment Variable.<br/>

-## Share this script with your frieds and co-workers, and spend more time developing and being productive.
+## Share this script with your friends and co-workers, and spend more time developing and being productive.
 Thank you!